yiisoft/yii2/docs/guide/runtime-routing.md

 * [[yii\web\UrlManager::showScriptName|showScriptName]]: this property determines whether the entry script should be included in the created URLs.
-For example, instead of creating a URL `/index.php/post/100`, by setting this property to be true, a URL `/post/100` will be generated.
+For example, instead of creating a URL `/index.php/post/100`, by setting this property to be false, a URL `/post/100` will be generated.
 * [[yii\web\UrlManager::enableStrictParsing|enableStrictParsing]]: this property determines whether to enable strict request parsing.
 If strict parsing is enabled, the incoming requested URL must match at least one of the [[yii\web\UrlManager::rules|rules]] in order to be treated as a valid request, or a [[yii\web\NotFoundHttpException]]